Vistas

 Above:

-(courtesy Kay Meyer) This view is toward the South.
+(courtesy Kay Meyer) This view is toward the South, from near the SRO dome.
 To the left

 of the large pine tree, along the top of the